armanmoztar/piano-tracker/README.md

 *Make sure you have added your ip address to the MongoDB cluster in the 'Network Access' section of the cluster's dashboard.*

-Once that is set up, cd into the server directory and type the following:
+Once that is set up, type the following to start the server and connection to your Mongo database:
+*Make sure you have your env file ready in the server directory before proceeding

 ```
 cd server